Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 Clearances

-The fire pit should be placed in an open space with plenty of airflow, and never under low-hanging trees or near flammable materials
+The fire pit should be placed in an open space with plenty of airflow, and never under low-hanging trees or near flammable materials.

 Once your client picks out a few fire pit models they like, you will need to make sure the space meets all the manufacturer’s requirements outlined in the installation manual.
 You’ll also need to double-check your client’s local city fire codes and ordinances to make sure it’s legal to operate that particular fire pit in the area.

-Fire pits should be placed at least 20-25 feet away from a house or combustible structure.
 The amount of clearance required on each side of the fire pit and above the burner will vary, depending on the model your client chooses.
-Consult the installation manual to verify how much clearance your client’s fire pit will need.

-Fire pits can be installed in semi-enclosed spaces, like covered patios, as long as there is enough airflow and ventilation, and the installation is approved by the city
+Fire pits can be installed in semi-enclosed spaces, like covered patios, as long as there is enough airflow and ventilation, and the installation is approved by the city.

 If your client has an awning covering their outdoor space, you’ll need to consider the height of the flames.
 Your client may need to choose a fire pit with a lower BTU output to make sure there is enough clearance above the burner to operate safely.